TUDelft-books/FAIR4TU_Submission_Help/book/citing_data/intro.md

 ## Why does citation matter?

 By depositing your research outputs in 4TU.ResearchData, you've already taken a significant step towards open science and making your work [FAIR](/introduction/fair_data_and_software).
-Each dataset you've uploaded receives a unique [Digital Object Identifier (DOI)](https://www.doi.org/), creating a permanent, stable link that allows others to consistently reference your work.
+Each dataset you've uploaded receives a unique [Digital Object Identifier (DOI)](https://www.doi.org/), creating a permanent, stable link that allows others to consistently refer to your work.

 ## Citation Best Practices